 We had planned to clean the van, do a big shop and some washing.
 The aire was the perfect place; it would only take us 40 minutes to get to the airport the next morning and we were looking forward to a chilled evening with a bottle of wine.
 Of course, it was also the perfect place for a motorhome mishap to occur…

 I dropped the electric bed to put on the new sheets and quilt bought specially for our first visitor.
 Stepping down, I reached across to that whizzy electric button thingy and pressed…nothing.

 Things rapidly disintegrated as we realised that nothing was stuck that could be un-stuck; no fuses were helpfully labelled in big writing as being for the electric bed and we had no fucking idea of how to fix this.

 For some reason, that fact that it was still 43° made everything exponentially worse, if it could get any worse.
-We checked the fuses, rang the dealer and the manufacturer (who helpfully informed us that as the van was 3 months out of warranty, we should ring the dealer), swore a lot and pressed the button at regular intervals in the hope that it might suddenly work….yeah, as if!
+We checked the fuses, rang the dealer and the manufacturer (who helpfully informed us that as the van was three months out of warranty, we should ring the dealer), swore a lot and pressed the button at regular intervals in the hope that it might suddenly work….yeah, as if!

-Eventually, we got our shit together and worked out that we could take apart the motor arms which dropped and lifted the bed, so that we could manually push the bed up to access the seats and steering wheel.
+Eventually, we got our act together and worked out that we could take apart the motor arms which dropped and lifted the bed, so that we could manually push the bed up to access the seats and steering wheel.

-At the builders’ merchant, we identified a sort of mini acro-prop (if you don’t know what this is, builders use it to hold up houses, so perhaps slight overkill but hey?).
+At the builders’ merchant, we identified a sort of mini acro-prop (if you don’t know what this is, builders use it to hold up houses, so perhaps slight overkill, but hey?).
 Anyway, they didn’t have any but their branch near Bordeaux airport did; they kindly called them and two were put aside.

 We took it in turns to hold up the bed from the front seats, five minutes each arm then swap over between arms and each other.
-Sounds easy, but after ten minutes my arms were shaking like Beyonce’s arse and after 40 minutes they were like Beyonce’s arse in 20 years time.
+Sounds easy, but after ten minutes my arms were shaking like Beyonce’s backside and after 40 minutes they were like Beyonce’s backside in 20 years time.